ardevd/sparkmap/README.md

 ====
 What data set is SparkMap based on?
 -----
 SparkMap pulls data from [Open Charge Map](http://openchargemap.org/site/).
-User data such as charger photos gets posted to sparkmap.zygotelabs.net for manual review.
+User data such as charger photos gets posted to sparkmap.aegisdynamics.no for manual review.
 Approved submissions are shared back with Open Charge Map.